ms/buildtogether.tech/design/index.md

     the program reads a global configuration file with general settings, then a user-specific configuration file (typically in the user's home directory) with the user's preferences, and finally a project-specific file.
 Those settings can then often be overridden using command-line flags.
+And if you are going to *read* settings from files, do the compassionate thing and teach your programs how to *write* their complete settings to a file as well.
+These files make it easier for people to reproduce their work and are an invaluable aid to debugging.

 A programming interface.
 :   If the application is written as a set of libraries, each with its own API,